ShunOuchi/GreenHill/README.md

 GreenHill generates chromosome-level haplotypes by scaffolding and phasing the input contigs using a combination of information from Hi-C and other reads (PE, MP, LongRead).

+If you use GreenHill in your work, please cite:
+>Ouchi, S., Kajitani, R. & Itoh, T. GreenHill: a de novo chromosome-level scaffolding and phasing tool using Hi-C. Genome Biol 24, 162 (2023). <https://doi.org/10.1186/s13059-023-03006-8>

 ## Author
 Shun Ouchi and Rei Kajitani at Tokyo Institute of Technology wrote key source codes.